Native Bird Care & Rescue in Central Oregon

 How & When to Feed

-• Fall, winter, spring are main suet feeding times.
+• Fall, winter, and spring are the main suet feeding times.

 • Never over 80 degrees.